 A. Alexandrov \cite{Alexandrov1} characterized spheres as the only closed connected surfaces embedded in $\mathbb{R}^3$ with constant (non-zero) mean curvature.
-Although this is a major theorem, the procedure introduced by Alexandrov have had a remarkable impact in the development of Differential Geometry.
-This technique is called the Alexandrov reflection method and it is based on the maximum principle, the classical result on the theory of second order elliptic partial differential equations, see \cite{Hopf3,Hopf4,Serrin}.
+This is a major theorem, and the procedure introduced by Alexandrov has had a remarkable impact on the development of Differential Geometry.
+This technique is called the Alexandrov reflection method, and it is based on the maximum principle, one of the classical tools in the theory of second order elliptic partial differential equations; see \cite{Hopf3,Hopf4,Serrin}.

-\begin{theorem}[Interior maximum principle] Let $u$ be a $C^2(\Omega)$ function which satisfies the differential inequality $Lu\geq0$ in the domain $\Omega$, where $L$ is a locally uniformly elliptic operator.
-If $u$ takes a maximum value $C$ in $\Omega$, then $u\equiv C$ in $\Omega$. \end{theorem}

-The interior maximum principle does not apply when the function $u$ attains its maximum value at the boundary of the domain $\Omega$.
-The following theorem, known as Hopf's lemma, treats this case.